-TLCN will use the seed-to-sale inventory tracking system METRC with RFID coded inventory control for each stage of dispensing.
+TLCO will use the seed-to-sale inventory tracking system METRC with RFID coded inventory control for each stage of cultivation, manufacturing, and dispensing.
 The system will track batch, strain, and amounts of usable marijuana in inventory at all segments of the operation.
-Prior to commencing operations, TLCN will construct inventory controls and SOPs, designate management responsible for managing operational records, and assign employee access credentials for the inventory tracking software.
+Prior to commencing operations, TLCO will construct inventory controls and SOPs, designate management responsible for managing operational records, and assign employee access credentials for the inventory tracking software.
 Role-based access controls will only permit employees to access and modify records that they require access to for their job responsibilities.
-By limiting access to inventory records to authorized individuals based on job duties, TLCN will ensure effective inventory control and limit errors or tampering with electronic records.
-Once operational, TLCN will maintain electronic records in a secure, cloud-based system, with regular backups to an off-site server for additional security and redundancy.
+By limiting access to inventory control and limit errors or tampering with electronic records.
+Once operational, TLCO will maintain electronic records in a secure, cloud-based system, with regular backups to an off-site server for additional security and redundancy.